vyshakg/revtap-fullstack-assignment/README.md

 # revtap-fullstack-assignment
-App is hosted in Heroku using docker container : https://revtap.herokuapp.com/
+App is hosted in Heroku using docker container (REACT) : https://revtap.herokuapp.com/

 TECH stack used :
 - node